 Medic employees from frontline to administration volunteered to visit the Charlotte-Mecklenburg Animal Shelter for photo opportunities to promote adoption efforts in the community.
-EMT Shannon Ballard couldn't leave without adopting a new family member of her own, Chance.
+EMT Shannon Ballard couldn't leave without adopting a new family member: a puppy named Chance.